-xemu is a free and open-source application that emulates the original Microsoft Xbox game console, enabling people to play their original Xbox games on Windows, macOS, and Linux systems.
+xemu is free and open-source software that emulates the original Microsoft Xbox game console, enabling people to play their original Xbox games on Windows, macOS, and Linux systems.

 This project is for educational purposes only, with the goal of researching and understanding the inner-workings of the original Xbox and its games, and then building a platform to play those legally purchased games.

 This project does not endorse or promote copyright infringement of any kind.
 Developers work with legal backups of their own physical media and encourage all users to do the same.
 Piracy is not tolerated on any communication channel.

 xemu runs on Windows, macOS, and Linux systems.
 An OpenGL 4.0-compatible GPU is required.
 Most recent integrated GPUs will work.